How is your Facebook community management going?

 Here’s how Digital Marketer Engage did it:

-They established what would and wouldn’t fly in a way that doesn’t seem intimidating or overly restrictive.
+They established what would and wouldn’t be appropriate in a way that doesn’t seem overly restrictive or complicated, or would dissuade people from joining the Facebook group.

 - Moderate the Group

-Now that you’ve set the tone, you have to enforce it.
+Now that you’ve set the tone for your Facebook group, you have to enforce it.

 It’s your job to make sure that guidelines are adhered to and all conversations are group-appropriate.
 Because if you don’t establish some sort of control, you’re likely to lose it altogether.